Infant Cereal: Timing Is Everything

 - When it comes to your baby's first cereal feedings, keep the cereal mixture thin.
 Start with just one part cereal to four parts of breast milk or infant formula.
 Once your baby develops eating skills—and a taste for cereal-mix in less liquid so its thicker.
-Don't mix in honey or corn syrup, which may contain small amounts of bacteria (Clostridium botulinum) spores that can be handful to infants.
+Don't mix in honey or corn syrup, which may contain small amounts of bacteria (Clostridium botulinum) spores that can be harmful to infants.

 - Be prepared if your baby refuses cereal at first.
 Try again in a few days.
 Infant cereal tastes different from the familiar breast milk or formula.
 The texture is different, too—not to mention the difference between a nipple and a spoon!